 When Kelly needed extra money after the birth of his first child, he picked up a part-time shift as a care team associate.
 He cared for the basic needs of his patients, taking their vital signs and assisting them with eating and bathing.

 “It was fulfilling, but I thought I could do more for the patients,” Kelly said.

 Kelly, 36, wanted to become a registered nurse.
 But with a family that had grown to three children, he wasn’t sure how he could afford to give up his job and benefits to attend nursing school and earn his RN degree.

-Then he heard about a program offered by MU Health Care.
-Employees selected for the program could attend nursing school while working 16 hours a week.
-MU Health Care paid their tuition and fees and continued to provide their full-time salary and benefits.
-In return, the employees agreed to spend at least two years working at MU Health Care as nurses in a high-need area.
+Then he heard about a program offered by MU Health Care’s Career Institute.
+Employees selected for the program attend nursing school while working 16 hours a week.
+MU Health Care pays their tuition and fees, continues to provide their full-time salary and benefits, and guarantees them a nursing job after graduation.
+In return, the employees agree to spend at least two years working at MU Health Care as a nurse in a high-need area.

 “Within the organization, almost everyone knows Eric Kelly,” said Kym Huhman, the manager of health care recruitment.
 “When you say his name, they smile, because Eric embodies what we call the ‘Culture of Yes.’
 He gives a warm welcome.
 He anticipates needs.
 He is a hard worker.
 He is dedicated.
 He’s just a great all-around person, which translates to a great employee.”

 In October 2018, Kelly began the 14-month Associate of Science in Nursing program at Columbia College.